 You need to talk to an attorney when you are able.
 This doesn’t mean you have to hire one yet, but almost all personal injury firms will offer free consultations and then only collect a fee out of your settlement or award.
 An attorney can advise you of your rights and evaluate your case.

-Any Florida truck accident lawyer can tell you that all truck accident cases are very complex cases and there are often multiple parties involved including sophisticated insurance companies.
+Any Tampa truck accident lawyer can tell you that all truck accident cases are very complex cases and there are often multiple parties involved including sophisticated insurance companies.

-Anyone injured in a truck accident in Florida may contact us for a free consultation.
-Our legal team will offer you advice to help you get the compensation you deserve.
+Anyone injured in a truck accident in Tampa may contact us for a free consultation.
+Our personal injury team will offer you advice to help you get the compensation you deserve.